jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 * Perform feature scaling, if indicated
 * Shuffle the data, if indicated

-**Note:** the above steps are outlined at a high level and describe how I go about preparing data, but are not meant to imply any absolutes and realize that others may have their own process.
-Some of the above steps can also occur in different sequences depending on the project needs.
+**Note:** the above steps are outlined at a high level and describe how I generally prepare data, but are not meant to imply any absolutes.
+It is important to recognize that others may have their own, albeit similar, process.
+Some of the above steps may also occur in different sequences depending on the project needs.

 **Feature Selection**